Effects of climate change on human health: Wildfires

 Climate change increases wildfire potential and activity.
 Climate change leads to a warmer ground temperature and its effects include earlier snowmelt dates, drier than expected vegetation, increased number of potential fire days, increased occurrence of summer droughts, and a prolonged dry season.
 Wood smoke from wildfires produces particulate matter that has damaging effects to human health.
 The health effects of wildfire smoke exposure include exacerbation and development of respiratory illness such as asthma and chronic obstructive pulmonary disorder; increased risk of lung cancer, mesothelioma and tuberculosis; increased airway hyper-responsiveness; changes in levels of inflammatory mediators and coagulation factors; and respiratory tract infection.

 Storms

 Storms become wetter under climate change.
 These include tropical cyclones and extratropical cyclones.
 Both the maximum and mean rainfall rates increase.
 This more extreme rainfall is also true for thunderstorms in some regions.
 Furthermore, tropical cyclones and storm tracks are moving towards the poles.
 This means some regions will see large changes in maximum wind speeds.
 Scientists expect there will be fewer tropical cyclones.
 But they expect their strength to increase.

-Health risks from climate-sensitive infectious diseases

-These diseases are prevalent in arid and typically economically poorer countries where preventative infastructure and healthcare is inaccessible or underdeveloped and therefore cannot cope with this growing influx of disease treatment requirements as climate change increases the abundance of mosquitos and other disease spreading animals.
-Particularly, the spread of vector-borne diseases can be attributed to these economic inequalities, most notably, a household/ community's access to piped, clean water and insect prevention methods.
-With nearly 1 in 3 people globally not having access to clean drinking water, the chances of a water source becoming contaminated with diarrheal diseases, cholera, typhoid, hepatitis A, etc, is increased exponentially, as the hot weather creates favourable conditions for such bacteria and pathogens to live and spread.
-The adverse effects of an environment like this are numerous, not only effecting physical health, but also mental health and social well-being.
-The mental strain provided in a situation like this can be devastating and long-lasting, not only on an individual but more importantly on a given community who may be struck with such illnesses.
-While climate change effects people all around the world, it has great effects on people in low-income countries with already extreme weather conditions, as with the multitude of those effected and the access to treatment or prevention services are restricted due to factors such as geography or socio-economic status.